Dzvezdana/pydata_workshop_september2025/README.md

 You can also check out the free [Dapr Agents Course at Dapr University](https://www.diagrid.io/dapr-university).

-If you are doing this workshop at home and have any questions, joi [Dapr's Community Discord channel](https://dapr.io/community/).
+If you are doing this workshop at home and have any questions, join [Dapr's Community Discord channel](https://dapr.io/community/).

 Thank you for joining and participating in our workshop! ✨🎉